 Learn more about surveying international students and staff.

 These resources are available to international students and scholars during a crisis in their home country.

-The International Student Support Services Fee and the International Student Engagement Fee are charged to all non-immigrant international students in F-1 or J-1 visa status enrolled at the UMN Twin Cities campus.
+The International Student Support Services Fee and the International Student Engagement Fee are charged to all temporary non-immigrant international students in F-1, J-1, J-2, and other visa statuses.

 Helps you prepare for your arrival at the University of Minnesota and outlines the actions you need to take

 Outlines the requirements to complete once you have arrived on campus

 Information and resources to help advisors assist undergraduate international students during the first semester

 Information and resources to help graduate and professional school staff assist international students during the first semester

 ISSS publishes email newsletters for international students and scholars.